AzDaark/Alarm-Clock-WPF/README.en-US.md

 The expected functionalities are as follows:
 - Display the time :wink:
-- Display a list of active alarms
+- Display a list of alarms
 - Add and delete an alarm
 - Draw a clock and its 3 hands using WPF drawing methods to display the time in real time.
 - Automatically trigger a visual signal (a color change) or sound (play a sound) when the time is that of one of the alarms in the list.